-In his old age, Goethe sketched out a scientific course of development (WA II, 9, 299 ff.).
-In key words, he parallels his own life with the dynamic development of natural science between 1750 and 1820:
+In 1821, Goethe outlined the course of his scientific development.
+In key words, he parallels his own life with the dynamic development of natural science between 1750 and 1820, emphasizing what he owed to the scientific environment of his era

 “Beautiful good fortune to have lived through the second half of the last century.